 Truck drivers are responsible to ensure cargo is safely and securely loaded.
 Expertise and training is necessary to ensure proper restraint and load weight distribution procedures are utilized.
 Flying debris from loads can cause accidents.
 Hazardous materials and liquids require further training and certification.

-Should you or a loved one be involved in an accident with a large truck, the consequences can be catastrophic.
-Consult with our experienced Truck Accident Attorneys today, by calling 888-244-5480, to make sure your rights are protected.
+Should you or a loved one be involved in an Connecticut truck accident, the consequences can be catastrophic.
+Consult with our experienced Connecticut Truck Accident Attorneys today, by calling 888-244-5480, to make sure your rights are protected.